Complete Salary Management Guide: 2026

 Legal Framework Applicable to Salary Management in 2026

-French Labour Code
+French Employment Code

-Electronic Signature Law: Civil Code and eIDAS
+Law on Electronic Signature: Civil Code and eIDAS

 GDPR and Protection of Employee Data